No. 8 Creighton beats No. 12 Butler to match its best start

 OMAHA, Neb.
 (AP) -- Maurice Watson Jr. says he and his Creighton teammates followed the script perfectly against Butler, putting the Bulldogs away early by playing a blistering first half.

-''We start every game saying we want to come out and cook every team,'' Watson said after the eighth-ranked Bluejays beat No. 12 Butler 75-64 on Wednesday night. ''We have that fire in us and that pride, turning us into dogs.
+''We start every game saying we want to come out and cook every team,'' Watson said after the eighth-ranked Bluejays beat the No. 12 Bulldogs 75-64 on Wednesday night. ''We have that fire in us and that pride, turning us into dogs.
 That's what you've got to be when you want to be the top team in a conference like the Big East.''

 Watson scored 21 points as Creighton (16-1, 4-1 Big East) matched its best 17-game start in program history.
 The Bluejays, who shot 55 percent, were too much for Butler (14-3, 3-2) with its star Kelan Martin still struggling with his shot.